 (3) Very very importantly: similarly to how vibratory energy applied to a tuning fork quickly collapses to the natural resonant frequency of the tuning fork, I’m speculating that coherent, semantically-neutral energy added to the brain will naturally cluster in the brain’s natural connectome harmonics, which will thus drive an annealing process which strengthens a consonant subset of the brain’s natural harmonic resonances in the long-term— essentially ‘retuning the brain’ toward more resonant/flow states.
 For more details, see The Neuroscience of Meditation;

 (4) Finally, this process should feel really really good and in the long-term, retune the mind to be more pleasant to inhabit.
-QRI’s work on the Symmetry Theory of Valence (STV) and our method of applying this to the brain (CDNS) suggests that harmony in the brain is literally synonymous with pleasure, and so processes which ‘deepen the grooves’ of core harmonic resonances will tend to boost the mind’s default hedonic level (likely helping significantly with neuroticism and emotional resilience).
+The Symmetry Theory of Valence (STV) and Gomez Emilsson’s method of applying this to the brain (CDNS) suggests that harmony in the brain is literally synonymous with pleasure, and so processes which ‘deepen the grooves’ of core harmonic resonances will tend to boost the mind’s default hedonic level (likely helping significantly with neuroticism and emotional resilience).

 I.e., Meditation is a remarkably clever technique which piggybacks on several of the brain’s core principles of self-organization: first, effortful attention on (excitatory) sense-data and inhibiting (inhibitory) predictive storytelling naturally pushes the brain into a high-energy state and makes it more malleable; this excess energy disproportionately collects in natural brain harmonics, and as the brain ‘cools’ from its high-energy state, these energized harmonics become ‘deeper’, leading to more psychological robustness.
 Less neuroticism and more flow.
 I think this is where a large portion of the benefits of advanced meditation comes from.